YMJS-Irfan/DP-FedSAM/README.md

 ### Save Model
 After finishing FL training process, the trained model file on CIFAR-10 dataset is saved in the `/save_model` folder in `.pth.tar` file format using the model with the `torch.save()` function.
-The saved model can be loaded and used to visualize the loss landscape and loss surface by using official code [loss-landscape](https://github.com/tomgoldstein/loss-landscape).
+The saved model can be loaded and used to visualize the loss landscape and loss surface contour by using official code [loss-landscape](https://github.com/tomgoldstein/loss-landscape).

 ### Reference